Thunder vs. Lakers odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets from proven model

 The top-seeded Oklahoma City Thunder look to take a commanding 3-0 series lead when they battle the fourth-seeded Los Angeles Lakers in Game 3 of their Western Conference semifinal matchup on Saturday night in the 2026 NBA playoffs.
 Oklahoma City earned a 125-107 win in Game 2 on Thursday.
 The Thunder (64-18), the defending NBA champions, are 32-10 on the road this season, including the postseason.
 The Lakers (53-29), who won the Pacific Division, are 30-14 on their home court.
 Luka Doncic (hamstring) remains out for Los Angeles, while Jalen Williams (hamstring) is out for OKC.
 Jarred Vanderbilt (finger) is questionable for the Lakers.

 Tipoff from Crypto.com Arena in Los Angeles is set for 8:30 p.m.
 ET.
-The Lakers lead the all-time postseason series 26-17, but the Thunder have won six of the last seven playoff meetings.
-The Thunder are 8.5-point favorites in the latest Thunder vs. Lakers odds from FanDuel Sportsbook, while the over/under for total points scored is 211.5.
+The Thunder are 8.5-point favorites in the latest Thunder vs. Lakers odds from FanDuel Sportsbook, while the over/under for total points scored is 210.5.
 Before making any Lakers vs. Thunder picks, check out the Thunder vs. Lakers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.